sapegin/react-scaffold/README.md

 * css
 * scss (with [bourbon](http://bourbon.io/docs/))

 The web dev server can be started by running `npm start`.
-In the [package.json](package.json#L43) file, you can edit the various flags that have been set for the flag under the `start` script.
+In the [package.json](package.json#L43) file, you can edit the various flags that have been set under the `start` script.
 By default, `npm start` runs:

 ```sh
 $ webpack-dev-server --hot --progress --colors --content-base build --history-api-fallback
 ```

-**Important - the `history-api-fallback` flag is important for providing necessary pushstate support**
+**Important - the `history-api-fallback` flag is necessary for providing pushstate support**

 Architecture